Every disaster will bring in its wake tugs at your heartstrings and appeals for your generosity. History says some of them will be bogus

 Experts say the best advice for people wanting to help is to:

-- Be skeptical of pitches from groups you have never heard of or that refuse to provide you with documentation that proves who they are.
+- Be skeptical of pitches from groups you have never heard of, that refuse to provide you with documentation that proves who they are, or that seem to have sprung up overnight in connection with current events.

 “When there is a disaster that is highly publicized, people want to help, but sometimes they let their emotion guide them rather than their brains,” says Daniel Borochoff, president and founder of CharityWatch, which evaluates charities on behalf of donors.

 There are plenty of government agencies and watchdog groups that help deter scammers.
-State attorneys general and the Federal Trade Commission typically send out lists of tips to avoid getting conned and set up hotlines to report suspicious requests for charitable giving.
+State attorneys general and the FTC typically send out lists of tips to avoid getting conned and set up hotlines to report suspicious requests for charitable giving.
 They also advise being wary of contractors who move in after a disaster to assist with home repairs.

 Burden falls on you